 Concave mirrors are converging mirrors.
 The parallel incident rays fall on the mirror’s surface and the rays reflect and meet at a certain point known as the focal point.
-Concave mirror’s shape is similar to a spoon.
-When we place this mirror too close to an object, you get a magnified and virtual image.
+A concave mirror’s shape is similar to a spoon.
+When we place this mirror too close to an object, we get a magnified and virtual image.
 However, when there is an increase in the distance between the object and the mirror, the size of the image will reduce thereby creating a real image.
 Thus, the image which forms may be large or small, real or virtual.

 Definition of Convex Mirror